What is Recovery Point West Virginia?

 - A 9-bed transitional recovery residence for women in Huntington

-- A board-recognized Peer Recovery credential training program
+- A certification board-recognized Peer Recovery credential training program

-Recovery Point West Virginia's long-term recovery program graduates maintain a 68 percent sobriety rate one year after graduating the program.
+Recovery Point West Virginia’s long-term recovery program alumni maintain a 68 percent sobriety rate one year after graduating the program.
 Please contact us to learn more about what we offer in your community.

 This way, the organizations are able to keep costs down to an average of $25 per person, per day (considerably less than the average $250 per day in a traditional treatment facility, and less than the $50 per day it costs to stay in a local jail).